lixpaulian/efr32xx-rail/README.md

-This project, available from [GitHub](https://github.com/lixpaulian/efr32fg-rail), includes the RAIL precompiled library and all the header and source files required to start writing applications for the EFR32xG Gecko family of SoCs.
+This project, available from [GitHub](https://github.com/lixpaulian/efr32fg-rail), includes the RAIL precompiled library and all the header and source files required to start writing applications for the EFR32xG Wireless Gecko family of SoCs.

 ## Version